An Unusual Altar

 • But, we must not let cultural awareness cause us to replace core values and essential practices that God gave us and Jesus taught us.

-Prayer: Father, Please give us wisdom to let the church be the church and organically adapt to the rapidly-changing cultural environment.
+Father, Please give us wisdom to let the church be the church and organically adapt to the rapidly-changing cultural environment.
 Help us to stay faithful to the foundations you put in place and not make core-level changes based on “unusual altars” that catch our eye.
 Help us to keep our own hearts pure and focused on you!
 Amen.